 Todd Reed visualized how Charlevoix’s lighthouse might look three hours and 150 miles before he arrived there.
 “The fresh coat of ice on the Charlevoix pier from yesterday’s north wind and waves looks even better than I envisioned.
 I am loving being right here, right now in Northern Michigan,” he wrote at the time.

 Eat: Esperance for excellent happy-hour wine tastings Thursdays thru Saturdays in winter, gourmet to go.
-Edgewater Bistro for inventive dishes, quality ingredients, breakfast, lunch and dinner.
+Drawbridge Bistro for inventive dishes, quality ingredients, breakfast, lunch and dinner.
 Scovie’s Gourmet is a local favorite for lunch.

 Extra: Hop the plane to Beaver Island and grab a beer at the Shamrock Bar for a glimpse of island life in winter.

-9. LOCATION: North Breakwater Light, Ludington
+North Breakwater Light, Ludington

 Photographers: Todd & Brad Reed

 “With temperatures in single digits the last few days, it didn’t take long for Ludington North Breakwater Light to become a giant ice sculpture.
-The mix of light, wind, and blowing snow turned the frigid waters of Lake Michigan a gorgeous green color this morning,” Brad Reed wrote back on December 13, 2010, when he focused his lens on this Lake Michigan icon.
+The mix of light, wind and blowing snow turned the frigid waters of Lake Michigan a gorgeous green color this morning,” Brad Reed wrote back on December 13, 2010, when he focused his lens on this Lake Michigan icon.

-Stay: Ludington’s Cartier Mansion B&B, impeccable 1905 mansion with outstanding breakfasts, cartiermansion.com.
+Stay: Ludington’s Cartier Mansion B&B, impeccable 1905 mansion with outstanding breakfasts,

-Eat: Ludington’s Blu Moon Bistro, elevated bistro, top-flight ingredients, artful ambience.
+Eat: Ludington’s Blu Moon Bistro, elevated bistro, top-flight ingredients, artful ambiance.
 PM Steamers, fine dining, view of marina and car ferry.
 Jamesport Brewing Company for craft beers and top notch salads, wraps and burgers.

 Extras: Snowshoe or ski the 18 miles of trails in Ludington State Park.